OpenClaw-Inspired Self-Evolving Local-First IDE Workflows

 • Agent Runtime = Cursor’s built-in AI agent (it does the LLM reasoning, tool calling, and streaming)

-What Cursor does not provide out of the box is the “operating system” layer around the agent: persistent identity, structured memory, and self-improvement mechanisms.
-That is what Daily Assistant builds.
+Cursor leaves the “operating system” layer around the agent to you: persistent identity, structured memory, and self-improvement mechanisms.
+Daily Assistant supplies that layer.

 flowchart TB